 - How many pension schemes you had, and what type they were

-Some of the factors schemes use to calculate your pension can change over time, so it’s important to stay up-to-date and get regular calculations, so you know where you are when you come to retire.
+Some of the factors schemes used to calculate your pension can change over time, so it’s important to stay up-to-date and get regular calculations, so you know where you are when you come to retire.

 How accrual rates work